 The Heritage Classic Studies at Heritage Academy is scholar driven.
 On his or her own initiative a scholar will develop a program to study the classics during the years at Heritage.
 There is no separate class for the classics.
 Reading the classics is done on the scholar's own schedule.
 This is an excellent program for summer and other "off school" times.
-The scholar will work with a mentor as he/she reads the classic take a test on the classic to assure acquaintance with its contents.
+The scholar will work with a mentor as they read classic novels and will be evaluated to assure understanding of its contents.